collinalexbell/remote-eval.el/README.md

 # Emacs Remote Eval
-Evaluate Emacs code using an http request
+Evaluate Emacs code using an http request.

+This is my first emacs lisp program.

+Instead of injecting code over http like this repo does, the proper solution would be to just write an HTTP interface on top of the emacs code I would have other wise injected.

+¯\_(ツ)_/¯

 ## Usage
 ```